fbpx

 The Importance of ASIC

-• Maintain, facilitate and improve the performance of the financial system and its entities
+• Maintain, facilitate, and improve the financial system’s performance

-• Administer the law effectively and with minimal procedural requirements
+• Administer and enforce the law effectively and efficiently

-• Make information about companies and other bodies available to the public as soon as practicable.
+• Make information regarding companies and other bodies public in a timely manner1

 Who Does ASIC Apply To?